imshubhadeep/TSF-GRIP-NOV-2021-Internship-Tasks/README.md

 Task 1 and 2 Open in Google Colab

-Task 3 download and open in Microsoft power BI
+Task 3 download and open in Microsoft power BI (DataSet: https://bit.ly/3i4rbWl)